camilouribebotta/patilla/README.md

 <param title="Ethiopia" eid="Q115">
 <param title="Sudan" eid="Q1049">

 Below is the code for adding an IIIF annotated image created through Storiiies.
+Watermelon
 <param ve-storiiies id="8f1e1">

 The code below is an example of how to add a custom geojson overlay.